scholarshipcoin/scholarshipcoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Scholarship Core
+Build Scholarshipcoin
 ------------------------

-1. Clone the Scholarship Core source code:
+1. Clone the Scholarshipcoin source code:

         git clone https://github.com/scholarshipcoin/scholarshipcoin
         cd scholarship

-2. Build Scholarship Core:
+2. Build Scholarshipcoin:

-    Configure and build the headless Scholarship Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Scholarshipcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.